dejan2609/tutorial-swarm-storm/README.md

 		    baqend/storm nimbus \
 		      -c nimbus.host=nimbus
 To make sure that these are running on the manager node, we specified a **constraint**: `constraint:server==manager`.
-3. To start 3 supervisors, we fire the following statement 3 times:
+3. To start 3 supervisors, fire the following statement 3 times:

 		docker run \
 		    -d \